When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Copilot restyle image

-So you’ve got your new PC, and the new version of Windows.
-Then what?
-Well, there will be some AI-powered image creation and editing tools built right into the OS.
+There are various software features that are present on Copilot+ PCs.
+Some AI-powered image creation and editing tools are built right into the OS.
 Plus, there’s the ability to adjust the lighting or add creative filters to video calls.
 This includes the illusion of maintaining eye contact with the camera even though you’re looking elsewhere.
-Nvidia Broadcast can already do this last one, but requires one of the company’s GPUs to run and can look a bit uncanny in use, so it will be interesting to see if the Copilot+ version appears more natural.

 Microsoft Recall